hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts/_index.md

+---
+title: "Open Source Project Accounts"
-# Open Source Project Accounts
+linkTitle: "Open Source Project Accounts"
+weight: 20
+---

 This section is for anyone who is interested in creating an account specifically for an open source project.